alex-phillips/PokePHP/README.md

 # PokePHP

-This is a PHP wrapper for the Pokemon API at PokeAPI.co.
+This is a PHP wrapper for the Pokemon API at http://PokeAPI.co/.
 You can use this wrapper to retrieve information regarding abilities, descriptions, egg groups, games, moves, pokemon, types, and retrieve sprite images for each Pokemon.

 ## API Usage

-Paul Hallett has been AWESOME enough to build such an extensive and usefule REST API that is free to use.
+Paul Hallett (http://phalt.co/) has been AWESOME enough to build such an extensive and useful REST API that is free to use.
 However, for good reason, there is the limitation of 300 requests PER RESOURCE PER DAY.
 This means you can request the 'mew' Pokemon object 300 times per day before you are cut off.
 However, each object contains a 'modified'